-You hit a rough financial patch and couldn’t make the payments on your auto loan.
-So, your car was repossessed, and you’re scrambling to get it back.
+You hit a rough financial patch and couldn’t make the car payments on your auto loan.
+So, the lender repossessed your car, and you’re scrambling to get it back.
 Sound familiar?

 Fortunately, the process to recover your car may be easier than you think.
 But you need to know your rights and decide which approach is best before moving forward.
 Keep reading to learn more.

 The lender may reach out with alternatives before repossessing the vehicle when you default on your auto loan.
 You may receive a Section 80 Notice that specifies the amount required to bring the loan current.
 It also includes the last day to pay this amount before the lender takes further action.

 You will find that most lenders are willing to make payment arrangements if the hardship is temporary.
 But if you’re sure you won’t be able to catch up on the missed payments, you can return the vehicle to the lender.
 This is called a voluntary auto repossession.